surlyoldcat/nomadic-challenge/README.md

 4. Update connection string in appsettings.json.
 5. Hope that EF doesn't get offended.

+*If you receive SQL permission errors, make sure that the vetdesk SQL login has been added to the database, and has the 'db_owner' role.*

 ## Notes
 - The user registration process is the very most basic available.
 There is no email confirmation or other advanced functionality.
 It's easily available in Identity, however.
 - There are no limits/rules around image file sizes.
 In real life, image upload would be managed in much stricter fashion, not just using multipart form uploads.